The Turing Way: A handbook for reproducible data science

-This poster will present an overview of the handbook so far and show Open Science Fair participants how they can contribute their knowledge to make it even better going forwards or how to open up their own projects to a wider contributor community.
-This poster relates to the overall theme of the conference, as the Turing Way provides the tools to improve research habits in a self-contained handbook.
+During this session, we will lead a collaborative review of the handbook so far and show Open Science Fair participants how they can contribute their knowledge to make it even better going forwards or how to open up their own projects to a wider contributor community.
+This demo relates to the overall theme of the conference, as the Turing Way provides the tools to improve research habits in a self-contained handbook.
 It will also ensure that PhD students, postdocs, PIs and funding teams know which parts of the "responsibility of reproducibility" they can affect, and what they should do to nudge research and data science to being more efficient, effective and understandable.

 - Demo presentations (2 min.)

 - Parallel Presentations (3 sessions x 20 min.)